 Luckily, modern tools solve this problem by helping you stay in your IDE, e.g. VS Code or JetBrains.

-Stepsize is an editor-first issue tracker for VS Code and JetBrains that allows you to create, bookmark, and prioritise codebase issues directly in your editor.
+Stepsize is an editor-first issue tracker for VSCode, Visual Studio and JetBrains that allows you to create, bookmark, and prioritise codebase issues directly in your editor.
 Therefore, it’s an excellent tool to reduce tool switching and keep your mind focused while improving your codebase health.

 Moreover, you can collaborate on the codebase issues with your colleagues by: